Ritika26k/moodboard/README.md

 npm install
 npm start
 ```
-About the Developer
+**About the Developer**

 Hi!
 I’m Ritika — a front-end developer passionate about user-friendly interfaces and interactive web experiences.
-This is one of my favorite projects in my React journey!
+This is one of my first projects in my React journey!

-Feedback
+**Feedback**

 Have suggestions or ideas?
 Feel free to open issues or reach out via LinkedIn.